MovingBlocks/TempDoc/Checkstyle.md

 8. Add (select `config/checkstyle/checkstyle.xml`)
 9. Edit properties: `samedir = config/checkstyle`

+Note: With the Darcula theme Checkstyle warnings may get highlighted in red which is a bit dramatic.
+The color setting can be found and tweaked under Settings / Editor (IDE Settings) / Colors & Fonts / General - "Unknown symbol"

 ## Eclipse Integration
 1. Open Help -> Eclipse Marketplace
 2. Search for "Checkstyle"